 Thomas J. Fewer is a scholar and bestselling author of how businesses navigate politics, purpose, and public impact

-Thomas J. Fewer (Tom) is an Assistant Professor of Management at Rutgers University School of Business–Camden and a globally recognized voice on how businesses, governments, and civic institutions navigate politics, purpose, and public impact.
+Thomas J. Fewer (Tom) is an Assistant Professor of Management at Rutgers University School of Business–Camden and a recognized voice on how businesses navigate politics, purpose, and public impact.

-Previously, Tom co-founded NobleReach Foundation, a Washington, DC–based nonprofit launched with a $410 million endowment to help build a national ecosystem for mission-driven innovators in service of the public interest.
+Previously, Tom co-founded and served as vice president of NobleReach Foundation, a Washington, DC–based nonprofit helping build a national ecosystem for mission-driven innovators in service of the public interest.

-Tom completed his postdoctoral studies at Georgetown University and holds a Ph.D. in Strategic Management from Drexel University.
+Tom completed his postdoctoral studies at Georgetown University’s McDonough School of Business and holds a Ph.D. in Strategic Management from Drexel University’s LeBow College of Business.
+He also holds an M.S. in Finance from Villanova University’s School of Business and a B.S. in Marketing from Rutgers University’s School of Business–Camden.
 Before entering academia, he held professional roles at Lockheed Martin, Subaru of America, and The Madison Square Garden Company.

-Across research, teaching, and public engagement, his work is united by a single guiding question: how can businesses be designed and governed to serve the common good?
+Across research, teaching, and service, his work is united by a single guiding question: how can businesses be designed and governed to serve the common good?

 Beyond the Work